NVIDIA/kubevirt-gpu-device-plugin/README.md

 ```
 ### To Do
 - Improve the healthcheck mechanism for GPUs with VFIO-PCI drivers
 - Support GetPreferredAllocation API of DevicePluginServer.
 It returns a preferred set of devices to allocate from a list of available ones.
 The resulting preferred allocation is not guaranteed to be the allocation ultimately performed by the devicemanager.
 It is only designed to help the devicemanager make a more informed allocation decision when possible.
-It has not been implemented in kubevrit-gpu-device-plugin.
+It has not been implemented in kubevirt-gpu-device-plugin.
 --------------------------------------------------------------